paul-hammant/tbd/content/continuous-integration/index.md

 ## CI servers performing verifications

-Every dev team bigger than, say, three people needs a CI server to guard the codebase against bad commits and mistakes of timing.
+Every development team bigger than, say, three people needs a CI server to guard the codebase against bad commits and mistakes of timing.
 Teams have engineered build scripts that do their thing quickly, hopefully all the way through functional tests (perhaps leveraging mocking at several levels).
 There is no guarantee that a developer ran the build though before committing.
 The CI server fills that gap, and verifies commits are good once they land in the trunk.
 Most enterprises have built a larger scaled capability around the CI technology, such that it can generally keep up with commits/pushes of the whole team by batching commits.

-It is important to note that the build script that developers run prior ro checking, is **the same one** that the CI process follows.
-Because of a need for succinct communication to dev teams, the build is broken into gated steps.
+It is important to note that the build script that developers run prior to checking, is **the same one** that the CI process follows.
+Because of a need for succinct communication to development teams, the build is broken into gated steps.
 The classic steps would be compile, test-compile, unit test invocation, integration test invocation, functional test invocation.
 A popular radiator-style visual indication of progress would be those shown as a left-to-right series of Green (passing) or Red (failing) icons/buttons with a suitably short legend: